10 Blogger Metrics Every Blogger Needs to Track To Determine Success

 1. Top Posts

 A logical start is to discover which of your current posts are the most popular.
-This information can give you clear signposting for where to focus in terms of future posts, as you can quickly see where the areas of interest are for your audience.
+This information can give you clear signposting for where to focus on terms of future posts, as you can quickly see where the areas of interest are for your audience.

 You can also get an idea of what format of blog content is the most appealing in terms of video, text, or audio.
 You might also decide, having identified the most popular blog posts, to add a ‘popular posts’ button to guide visitors to this content.
 You can also lead users to related content in this way, for example, from a post on organizing your agenda you might want to link to one on digital journaling.